j-raghavan/ChronoGuard/docs/SECURITY_ARCHITECTURE.md

 ## Overview

-This document describes the security architecture and design decisions for ChronoGuard, a zero-trust forward proxy for browser automation with temporal access control.
+This document describes the security architecture and design decisions for ChronoGuard, a zero-trust Agent Identity & Compliance Platform for AI agents with temporal access control.

 ---